Information about ENO’s income and funding sources, plus annual reviews.

 ENO is funded through our Arts Council England grant and through self-generated income through ticket sales, production and theatre rental, co-production contributions and the generous donations of individuals, companies and trusts.

 Our public subsidy supports not only our performances on stage but also our position as the largest employer and training ground for British operatic talent in the world.

-In the 2015/16 financial year over 1.3 million people came to one of our live performances, listened to one of our Radio 3 broadcasts, watched one of our operas on Sky Arts, or enjoyed one of our international co-productions around the world.
+In the 2017/18 financial year over half a million people came to one of our live performances, listened to one of our Radio 3 broadcasts, watched one of our operas on Sky Arts, or enjoyed one of our international co-productions around the world.

 Donations and sponsorship help us to create the future of opera by breaking new artistic ground and producing stunning work which thrills our audiences.

 ENO are committed to maintaining a positive and inclusive working environment.
 This includes ensuring that individuals have equal access to jobs and that staff are also paid equally for carrying out the same or equivalent roles.